gustborges/marble-score/README.md

 - Simple form

 ## Expected behaviour

 Users can:

 - See score page
 - Visualize, save and print PDF with the score

 Admin users can:

 - See all the scores and users in a list
-- Generate PDFs
 - Edit scores
+- Allow users to generate PDFs with the score

-## Seed:
+## Seeds:

 - The users below were added to the seed file and you can login with them.
 - For each user you may see different descriptions in the score page, depending on their scores.
 - admin@marble.so - admin user